Blueprint Travelers

 Starting Your Day with a Hike

-Your first day in Fiordland National Park will be to explore the nature just adjacent to the town.
-You will be doing a part of the Kepler Track from Brod Bay Campsite to the Luxmore Hut, one of the great hikes of New Zealand.
+Your first day exploring Fiordland National Park from Te Anau to Milford Sound will be spent hiking in the nature just adjacent to the town.
+You will be doing a part of the Kepler Track from Brod Bay Campsite to the Luxmore Hut, one of the Great Walks of New Zealand.
 (The Kepler Track is typically a 4-day hike and can be completed from hut to hut.
 You just need to reserve space in the huts prior to hiking or hike with a tent over a 3-day stretch.)
-The roundtrip day hike is an 11 mile (17.5 kilometer) hike that goes up through the forest to above the tree line where you will have beautiful views of the surrounding mountains and nature.
+The roundtrip day hike is an 11 mile (17.5 kilometer) hike that goes up through the forest to above the tree line where you will have beautiful views of the surrounding mountains and lake below.
 The whole hike takes at least 5 hours to walk.

 The water taxi for the hike drops you off right on the beach.
 The trail is just beyond the beach